 - Drag and drop the images into the shared folder.

 - Look through the pictures to see that the students chose correct images for each technique.

 - Upload the images into an easy slide show creator like Slidely.

 - Watch the slideshow as a class and discuss the images.

 Students really enjoy this collaborative project.
-They can see that very basic skills go far in making a professional-looking decorated cake.I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+They can see that very basic skills go far in making a professional-looking decorated cake.Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.